malharsb/mb-vision-learning-sandbox/README.md

-# Containerized microservices vision and learning tasks
+# Containerized microservices for vision and learning tasks

 Current goal: Run a yolo-v8 server and a client for video inference